Drawn to Life (Cirque du Soleil): Set and technical information

 The theater housing Drawn to Life was the first freestanding permanent structure built for Cirque du Soleil, originally built for La Nouba.
 The theater was designed by Michel Crête, Michel Aubé of Scéno Plus, Walt Disney Imagineering, and the architects of the Rockwell Group of New York.
 The building incorporates elements of fabric and tension reminiscent of the form of a circus tent.

 Acts

+The show contains the following acts: